yusufDev/nextjs-blog/posts/pre-rendering.md

 ---
-title: 'Two Forms of Pre-rendering the third commit'
+title: 'Two Forms of Pre-rendering the fourth commit'
 date: '2020-01-01'
 ---